CSpanias/cspanias.github.io/_posts/2023-11-19-HTB - Starting Point Review.md

 | Pennyworth | Jenkins, groovy scripts, RCE | HTTP |  `nmap`, `nc` |
 | Tactics | Firewalls, Impacket | SMB |  `nmap`, `smbclient`, `psexec.py` |

-A lot of more concepts were introduced, the depth of each walkthough increased, and the number of tools used per machine grew from just 1-2 to 2-6.
+A lot of more concepts were introduced, the depth of each walkthough was increased, and the number of tools used per machine grew from just 1-2 to 2-6.

 As I have already mentioned, **the quality of the walkthroughs is top-notch**.
-Personally, I always took my time with each machine, so I can make sure that I understoond what I was doing on each step.
+Personally, I always took my time with each machine, and progressed slowly until I was confident that I understoond what I was doing on each step.
 More than once, in particular when I encountered a concept for the first time, I went over a machine multiple times.

 For example, for the Funnel room:
 1. The first time, I worked along the walkthrough, making detailed notes on the side.
 I completed the machine, but I was still having a hard time understanding how **remote and dynamic port forwarding** worked.